A note on the Kuznetsov component of the Veronese double cone

 For the rest of this note, $Y$ will denote a general Veronese double cone (we will follow the notation of Section \ref{sec_Veronese_double_cones}).
 When a result holds for all Fano threefolds of Picard rank 1 and index 2, we will make it explicit.
 In this section, we construct three families of objects of $\Ku(Y)$ and show that they are related by a rotation.
 More precisely, we show that the set $\{ \pm\kappa_1,\pm\kappa_2,\pm(\kappa_1-\kappa_2) \}$ is an orbit of the action of $\mathsf R_*$ on $N(\Ku(Y))$.

 As a result, Corollary \ref{cor_iso_of_moduli} yields an isomorphism of the corresponding moduli spaces.

 We start by defining the three families of objects:

-\begin{enumerate}[label=\textbf{(\Alph*)}] \item For any Fano threefold $Y$ of Picard rank one, index 2, and degre $d$, we can consider projections of skyscraper sheaves to $\Ku(Y)$: for $p\in Y$, the projection $\pi(\C_p)$ of $\C_p$ is the complex $M_p[1]$, defined as the cone
+\begin{enumerate}[label=\textbf{(\Alph*)}] \item For any Fano threefold $Y$ of Picard rank one, index 2, and degree $d$, we can consider projections of skyscraper sheaves to $\Ku(Y)$: for $p\in Y\setminus \{y_0\}$, the projection $\pi(\C_p)$ of $\C_p$ is the complex $M_p[1]$, defined as the cone